Caffey family murders

-Three members of the Caffey family were murdered in their house in Alba, Texas, on March 1, 2008.
+Three members of the Caffey family were murdered in their house in Alba, Texas, United States, on March 1, 2008.
 Erin Caffey, then 16, organized the murder of her mother, Penny Caffey, and younger brothers Matthew, 13, and Tyler, 8.
 Her father Terry was the only survivor; he escaped to safety after being shot five times.
 The murders were committed by Erin's then-boyfriend Charlie Wilkinson and his friend Charles Waid, with Waid's girlfriend Bobbi Johnson acting as a getaway driver.
 Erin and Wilkinson planned the murder for a month, after Erin's parents' disapproval of their relationship.
 The crime gained notoriety for its violent nature, with one of Erin's brothers being stabbed repeatedly and her mother almost decapitated.

 Background

 The Caffey family were devout Christians and part of the Miracle Faith Baptist Church, where Erin was in the church choir and Terry was a youth pastor.
 They lived in Alba, Texas, a rural community with a population of 492 at the time.
 The Caffey children had been homeschooled for three years, and were taught a Bible-based curriculum.
 Erin was diagnosed with attention deficit disorder, a reason for the homeschooling.
 They had been re-enrolled at public schools six weeks prior to the murders, with Erin going to Rains High School.

 Erin met 18-year-old Charlie Wilkinson while working at fast-food chain Sonic in 2007, with the pair quickly forming a romantic relationship.
 Wilkinson lived with his father and step-mother, seeing his biological mother once or twice a year.
 Wilkinson had given Erin his grandmother's engagement ring as a promise ring; Penny demanded she give it back after noticing it during a church function.
 Weeks prior to the murders, Erin was told that she was not allowed to see Wilkinson after Penny discovered his MySpace page, which had references to profanity and sex.
 Erin and Wilkinson began plotting the murders after this incident so they could stay together, reportedly planning the crime for a month.
 Erin's ex-boyfriend later revealed that she had previously tried to enlist him to kill her family for their disapproval of her relationship with him, but he refused and subsequently broke up with her.